Ellis Zorro

 Ellis Zorro (born 5 October 1992) is a British professional boxer.
+He held the WBO European cruiserweight title in 2023.

 Professional career

-Zorro made his professional debut on 2 December 2017, defeating Jindrich Velecky in a four-round points victory.
+Zorro made his professional debut on 2 December 2017, defeating Jindrich Velecky in a four-round points victoryat York Hall in London.

 On 14 May 2022, at the Boxxer Series cruiserweight tournament, Zorro defeated James Farrell and Jamie Smith in the quarterfinal and semifinal respectively, before defeating Ricky Reeves to win the tournament.

-Zorro fought Hosea Burton for the WBO European cruiserweight title on 12 May 2023 at York Hall.
-He won the bout by seventh-round TKO to win the title.
+Zorro fought Hosea Burton for the vacant WBO European cruiserweight title at York Hall on 12 May 2023.
+He won the bout by seventh round technical knockout.

+Returning once again to York Hall, he successfully defended the title with a unanimous decision win over Luca D'Ortenzi on 6 October 2023.

-Zorro faced Jai Opetaia on 23 December 2023, at Day of Reckoning.
-Although it was originally for the IBF cruiserweight title, Opetaia vacated the title after IBF, which wanted a rematch against former champion Mairis Briedis, refused to sanction the fight against Zorro.
-Zorro lost the fight by knockout in the first round.
+Zorro faced Jai Opetaia at Kingdom Arena in Riyadh, Saudi Arabia, on 23 December 2023, on the undercard of the at Anthony Joshua vs. Otto Wallin fight.
+Although it was originally set to be for the IBF cruiserweight title, Opetaia vacated the title after the IBF, which wanted him to rematch against former champion Mairis Briedis, refused to sanction the fight against Zorro.
+Zorro lost by knockout in the first round.

+He took on Cheavon Clarke for the vacant British cruiserweight title at First Direct Arena in Leeds on 25 May 2024, but was knocked out in the eighth round.

+Zorro faced Aloys Youmbi for the vacant WBC International cruiserweight title at the International Centre in Bournemouth on 26 July 2025.
+He lost by unanimous decision.

-He is scheduled to challenge English cruiserweight champion John Hedges at Indigo at The O2 in London on 17 December 2025.
+He challenged English cruiserweight champion John Hedges at Indigo at The O2 in London on 17 December 2025, losing via unanimous decision.